 For more information on events, click here.
 For more information on how to submit an event for ArtWeek, click here.
 For more information about ArtWeek in general, keep scrolling down the page!
-To join our Mailing List, click here.
+To join our Mailing List, click here to find out the latest news from the ArtWeek team and be the first to find out about our next season.

 General ArtWeek FAQs